eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/quotes/README.md

 Object option:

-- `"avoidEscape": true` allows strings to use single-quotes or double-quotes so long as the string contains a quote that would have to be escaped otherwise
+- `"avoidEscape": true` allows strings to use single-quotes, double-quotes, or template literals so long as the string contains a quote that would have to be escaped otherwise
 - `"allowTemplateLiterals": true` allows strings to use backticks
 - `"ignoreStringLiterals": true` don’t report string literals, only template strings